List of Lyon Metro stations: Line B

-Line B of the Lyon Metro currently serves 10 stations, and has a route length of 10.1 km.
+Line B of the Lyon Metro currently serves 12 stations, and has a route length of 10.1 km.
 It, together with Line A, were the inaugural lines of the Lyon Metro, opening in 1978.
-It has since been extended southwards twice: from Part-Dieu to Jean Macé in 1981, and again from Jean Macé to Stade de Gerland in 2000; a further extension to the train station at Oullins Gare opened in December 2013.
+It has since been extended southwards twice: from Part-Dieu to Jean Macé in 1981, and again from Jean Macé to Stade de Gerland in 2000; a further extension to the train station at Oullins Gare opened in December 2013.Then a new extension opened in October 2023 featuring 2 new station:Oullins Centre and Saint-Genis-Laval Hôpital Lyon Sud.